 Similar to Inception, and unlike AlexNet and VGG, ResNet is a collection of building blocks.
 It is another "network-in-network" architecture.
 ResNet proved that extremely deep networks can be trained using stochastic gradient descent.
 Kaiming He's 2016 revision of ResNet with "identity mappings" (i.e., functions of the "f(x) = x" kind) was also easier to train ("Identity Mappings in Deep Residual Networks", 2016).
 To prove his point, He built a 1001-layer ResNet.

 R-CNN is slow because it consists of a sequence of convolutional layers, SVMs (the object detectors) and "bounding-box regressors".
 Training it is expensive in both space (storage) and time, and run-time object detection is slow too.
 The ResNet group at Microsoft (Kaiming He, Jian Sun, etc) came up with spatial pyramid pooling networks (SPPnet), a way to optimize the computation of the convolutional layers by sharing the features that they generate, thus accelerating the run-time response of R-CNN by ten or even 100 times ("Spatial Pyramid Pooling in Deep Convolutional Networks for Visual Recognition", 2014).
 They also innovated in that they accepted any image size.
 The other popular kinds of deep convolutional nets required a fixed input image size, i.e. cropped or warped the input images.
 A few months later Ross Girshick at Microsoft came up with another alternative, Fast R-CNN, three times faster in training and ten times faster at run-time ("Fast R-CNN", 2015); but not quite "real-time".
 Another few months and, at the end of 2015, Shaoqing Ren, working withe same crowd (He, Girshick and Sun), unveiled Faster R-CNN, a two-module network conceived precisely to achieve real-time response: a Region Proposal Network that proposes regions for a Fast R-CNN detector (it suggests "where to look"), and also shares the convolutional features in order to optimize computation ("Towards Real-time Object Detection with Region Proposal Networks", 2015).
 Ali Farhadi's group at the University of Washington found another way to optimize R-CNN, using regression methods: YOLO (You Only Look Once) ("Unified, Real-time Object Detection", 2016) is not as accurate as R-CNN, but it is simpler and faster.
-YOLO even learns generalizable representations of objects.
+YOLO even learns representations of objects that can be generalized.